RichardGrave/ErowTV/README.md

 - A server memory system, that remembers where the placed Games/Tools are in the world.
 This by saving to a file and loading from a file if the server has been restarted.
 Because the player memory system gets cleaned up when the server stops or restarts.
 The YouTube Subscribers Counter won't work anymore and the Countdown Timer will stop counting down.
 - Little games
 - Maybe a Twitter Subscribers Counter
+- A chest with book that explains how to use all the features (and future games).
 - Extra commands usable in the chat.
-At least one command that lets me activate debug messages in chat when programming new features.
-- More tools to use (dont know what they will be, yet) Have to brainstorm on that one :)
+- More tools to use (dont know what they will be, yet).
+Have to brainstorm on that one :)
 - More YouTube videos of this plugin on our channel [YouTube Channel ErowTV](https://www.youtube.com/channel/UCinO1QSRjtQi6hiabNDhhzw)